rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-create-a-backup-0.md

 ### Previous sections

--   [Rackspace Cloud Backup -
+-   [Cloud Backup
-    Overview](/how-to/rackspace-cloud-backup-overview)
+    overview](/how-to/rackspace-cloud-backup-overview)
--   [Rackspace Cloud Backup - Install the agent on Linux](/how-to/rackspace-cloud-backup-install-the-agent-on-linux)
+-   [Install the Cloud Backup agent on Linux](/how-to/rackspace-cloud-backup-install-the-agent-on-linux)
--   [Rackspace Cloud Backup - Install the agent on Windows](/how-to/rackspace-cloud-backup-install-the-agent-on-windows)
+-   [Install the Cloud Backup agent on Windows](/how-to/rackspace-cloud-backup-install-the-agent-on-windows)

 **Note:** You can use the Cloud Backup tool to back up your data files